SoftBank shares slide after $23 billion buyback scheme not extended

 SoftBank completed a 2.5 trillion yen ($22.8 billion) buyback on Wednesday, though Chief Executive Masayoshi Son said further repurchases remain an option.

+“If we think it’s beneficial to buy back shares we will,” Son told reporters, adding that investment opportunities and any significant underperformance of the group’s shares would be taken into account.

-SoftBank reported record profit following the listing of e-commerce firm Coupang Inc, but shares of investments including Coupang and Doordash Inc have since been caught in a tech sell-off while top asset Alibaba Group Holding Ltd has been hit by a regulatory crackdown.
+SoftBank reported record profit following the listing of e-commerce firm Coupang Inc, but shares of many investments have since been caught in a tech sell-off while top asset Alibaba Group Holding Ltd has been hit by a regulatory crackdown.

-“Without the buyback, SoftBank’s stock price is likely to reflect the performance of its listed investments,” Jefferies analyst Atul Goyal wrote in a client note, adding he was “extremely surprised” SoftBank did not extend the programme.
+“Without the buyback, SoftBank’s stock price is likely to reflect the performance of its listed investments,” Jefferies analyst Atul Goyal wrote in a client note.
+He said he was “extremely surprised” SoftBank did not extend the programme.

 The slide in SoftBank shares extends this week’s decline to 17%, with market observers continuing to express concern that valuations are too high amid rock bottom interest rates.

-Doordash and Uber Technologies are “also unsustainably valued,” Kato added, pointing to their money losing business models and Uber’s worsening debt position.
+Doordash Inc and Uber Technologies are “also unsustainably valued,” Kato added, citing their money losing business models and Uber’s worsening debt position.

 SoftBank executives point to a robust pipeline of startups preparing to list.